nhsconnect/LHCR-Aggregator-Draft-Specification/pages/support/support_glossary.md

 End User Organisation Declaration

 ## FHIR
 FHIR is the latest standard to be developed under the HL7 organisation.
-Pronounced ‘Fire’ and stands for Fast Healthcare Interoperability Resources.
+Pronounced 'Fire' and stands for Fast Healthcare Interoperability Resources.

 ## FHIRPath
 FHIRPath is a path-based navigation and extraction language, somewhat like XPath.
 Operations are expressed in terms of the logical content of hierarchical data models, supporting traversal, selection, and filtering of data.